-Join Tim Grey for an in-depth discussion in this video Text formatting options, part of Up and Running with Word 2007.
+Join Tim Grey for an in-depth discussion in this video Text formatting options, part of Learning Word 2007.

 There seems to be no shortage of options for changing the appearance of text within Word.
 And some of those changes relate to the overall appearance of the font that you're working with, and others relate to how the paragraphs are laid out.
 For example, let's take a look at the Font options, the options that allow you to change the appearance of the individual letters and words.
 Within your documents.
 I'll go ahead and start off by selecting a line of text here, just the title line in this case.
 And then we'll explore all the various options in the Font section of the Home tab on the ribbon.

 The first option is the Font pop-up, and this allows us to change the appearance of the font, to change the actual font face for the text that we've selected.
 And of course, there are many options available.
 There are fonts that are included with Microsoft Office.
 You can download fonts from a variety of sources, purchase entire libraries of fonts, and find other other sources as well.
 One of the great things about the font pop-up here in Microsoft Word, is that it actually shows you a preview of the font itself.

 And so you can get a sense of what that font looks like just by scrolling through the list.
 Now, you might have other fonts available, fonts beyond what I have here.
 Some of the fonts that I have, you might not have access to, but you certainly have a wide range of fonts to choose from.
 I'll go ahead and just select one of the fonts here.
 And you'll see that the text is updated accordingly.
 In addition to the font face, we can change the size of the text itself.
 And the unit of measure here is the point size.
 You don't really need to worry too much about the particulars of how that's calculated.